2024 Korochansky Ilyushin Il-76 crash: Identification of victims

 The first victims to be recovered were found around 1.5-2 kilometers from the crash site.
 Russia Today chief editor Margarita Simonyan published a list of 65 names she said were those of Ukrainian POWs on board the flight.
 Upon analyzing the list, Ukraine's public broadcaster Suspilne confirmed that the names on the list were Ukrainian POWs being held in Russia but said it could not verify whether they were on board the aircraft or part of any prisoner exchange.
 The Ukrainian government later said that the list of names published by Simonyan lined up with those set to be released in the prisoner exchange on 24 January, but that whether those POWs were on the plane was unclear.

 On 25 January, Lubinets said that based on photographs and footage taken on the crash site, there was no indication of "any signs that there were such a large number of people on the plane."
 He also said that some of the prisoners identified in Simonyan's list had already been released in prior POW exchanges.
 Following a meeting between Ukrainian security officials and relatives of the POWs mentioned in Simonyan's list, the HUR said that the latter had not been able to identify any prisoners from the footage of the crash site released by Russian sources.
 Ukrainian officials said they had only received a list of POWs who were supposedly on board the plane from Russia on 26 January and requested that the bodies of those who died be repatriated, but had not received a response from Russia.
 On 9 February, Ukrainian National Security and Defense Council Secretary Oleksii Danilov reiterated the non-existence of Ukrainian POWs on board the aircraft in an interview with Babel, citing the absence of large quantities of "biological material" at the crash site.

 One of the names on Simonyan's list of POWs killed in the crash was Maxim Anatolievich Konovalenko, a prisoner known to have already been repatriated to Ukraine during an exchange on 3 January 2024.

 In February 2025, an official of Ukraine's Coordination Headquarters for the Treatment of Prisoners of War said in an interview that most of the bodies' remains had DNA matches with that of the relatives of the prisoners of war.
-He said that whether the remains belonged to the bodies onboard the plane was not confirmed.
-On April 2025, the Ukrainian Deputy Minister of Internal Affairs, Leonid Tymchenko said in an interview that from the 60 Ukrainian POWs dead from the aircraft shot-down, 500 remains handed by Russia were being studied by DNA specialists to get a DNA profile to help with the identification.
+He said that whether the remains belonged to the bodies on board the plane was not confirmed.
+In April 2025, the Ukrainian Deputy Minister of Internal Affairs, Leonid Tymchenko said in an interview that from the 60 Ukrainian POWs dead from the aircraft shot-down, 500 remains handed by Russia were being studied by DNA specialists to get a DNA profile to help with the identification.